Malaysia at a Glance

 Before you can start working in Malaysia, you need to be granted expat status.
 The country has a dedicated Expat Committee, which deals with questions of expat employment.

-There are two preliminary requirements which must be fulfilled by prospective expats: a minimum salary of RM 5000 and a minimum employment period of two years.
+There are two preliminary requirements which must be fulfilled by prospective expats: a minimum salary of 5,000 MYR and a minimum employment period of two years.
 On top of that, only people who fall into one of the following categories qualify for becoming expats in Malaysia:

 - Key post: You occupy a top managerial position in the company in question.